Chokster37/Wolf4SDL/README.txt

 Just rename the file extension from ".devpack" to ".tar.bz2" and unpack it with for example WinRAR.
 Then add the directories include/SDL and lib to the according search paths in your project.

-IMPORTANT: Do not forget to take care of version.h!
-   By default it compiles for "Wolfenstein 3D v1.4 full GT/ID/Activision"!

 Known bugs: